tux3/SepplesOS/README.md

 - make clean : Removes objects files, logs and sepples.iso
 - make prepare-usb : Install the kernel and GRUB2 on /dev/sdb
 - make update-usb : Overwrite the kernel on /dev/sdb (use prepare-usb once before)

-WARNING: Do NOT use "make prepare-usb" and "make update-usb" if /dev/sdb isn't a USB key !
+<b>WARNING: Do NOT use "make prepare-usb" and "make update-usb" if /dev/sdb isn't a USB key !</b>

 <h3>Keyboard</h3>
 QWERTY layout.
 May be incomplete.<br/>